gloom-lang/Gloom/README.md

     name = letter { letter | digit }
 ```

 # Disclaimer

 This is all intended to be silly -- Gloom is an artlang and learning project.
-Please use whatever guardrails make sense for your use-case!
-Guardrails like types and memory safety are nice because people make mistakes :)
+Please use whatever guardrails make sense for your use-case.
+Guardrails like types and memory safety are nice because people make mistakes.
+Please be nice to each other